hapytex/geek-calendar/birthdays/19050811-erwin_chargaff/bio.md

-An Austro-Hugarian-American *biochemist*.
+An Austro-Hungarian-American *biochemist*.
 Through careful experiments, Chargaff discovered two rules that led to the discovery of the *double helix* structure of DNA.